 Cost of Revenue.
-Our cost of revenue primarily consists of cloud hosting, data center, and bandwidth costs, ad protection verification costs, depreciation and maintenance expense of hardware supporting our revenue-producing platform, amortization of software costs for the development of our revenue-producing platform, amortization expense associated with acquired developed technologies, personnel costs, and facilities-related personnel costs.
+Our cost of revenue primarily consists of cloud hosting, data center, and bandwidth costs, ad verification costs, depreciation and maintenance expense of hardware supporting our revenue-producing platform, amortization of software costs for the development of our revenue-producing platform, amortization expense associated with acquired developed technologies, and personnel costs.
 In addition, for revenue booked on a gross basis, cost of revenue includes traffic acquisition costs.
 Personnel costs included in cost of revenue include salaries, bonuses, and stock-based compensation, and are primarily attributable to personnel in our network operations group who support our platform.
 We capitalize costs associated with software that is developed or obtained for internal use and amortize the costs associated with our revenue-producing platform in cost of revenue over their estimated useful lives.
 We amortize acquired developed technologies over their estimated useful lives.

 Sales and Marketing.
-Our sales and marketing expenses consist primarily consists of personnel costs, including salaries, bonuses, and stock-based compensation, as well as marketing expenses such as brand marketing, travel expenses, trade shows and marketing materials, professional services, and amortization expense associated with client relationships, backlog, and non-compete agreements from our business acquisitions, and to a lesser extent, professional services, facilities-related costs, and depreciation and amortization expense.
+Our sales and marketing expenses primarily consists of personnel costs, including salaries, bonuses, and stock-based compensation, as well as marketing expenses such as brand marketing, travel expenses, trade shows and marketing materials, amortization expense associated with client relationships, backlog, and non-compete agreements from our business acquisitions, professional services, facilities-related costs, and depreciation expense.
 Our sales and support organization focuses on increasing the adoption of our solution by existing and new buyers and sellers and supports ongoing client relationships.
 We amortize acquired intangibles associated with client relationships and backlog from our business acquisitions over their estimated useful lives.

 Technology and Development.
-Our technology and development expenses consist primarily consists of personnel costs, including salaries, bonuses, and stock-based compensation, as well as outsourced resources professional services associated with the ongoing development and maintenance of our solution, third-party software license costs, facilities-related costs, and depreciation and amortization and to a lesser extent, facilities-related costs expense.
+Our technology and development expenses primarily consists of personnel costs, including salaries, bonuses, and stock-based compensation, as well as professional services associated with the ongoing development and maintenance of our solution, third-party software license costs, facilities-related costs, and depreciation and amortization expense.
 These expenses include costs incurred in the development, implementation, and maintenance of internal use software, including platform and related infrastructure.
 Technology and development costs are expensed as incurred, except to the extent that such costs are associated with internal use software development that qualifies for capitalization, which are then recorded as internal use software development costs, net, on our condensed consolidated balance sheets.
 We amortize internal use software development costs that relate to our revenue-producing activities on our platform to cost of revenue and amortize other internal use software development costs to technology and development costs or general and administrative expenses, depending on the nature of the related project.
 We amortize acquired intangibles associated with technology and development functions from our business acquisitions over their estimated useful lives.

 General and Administrative.
-Our general and administrative expenses consist primarily consists of personnel costs, including salaries, bonuses, and stock-based compensation, associated with our executive, finance, legal, human resources, compliance, and other administrative personnel, as well as accounting and legal professional services fees, facilities-related costs, and depreciation and amortization, expense, bad debt expense, and other corporate-related expenses.
-General and administrative expenses also include amortization
+Our general and administrative expenses primarily consists of personnel costs, including salaries, bonuses, and stock-based compensation, associated with our executive, finance, legal, human resources, compliance, and other administrative personnel, as well as accounting and legal professional services fees, facilities-related costs, depreciation expense, bad debt expense, and other corporate-related expenses.